All posts

 The Mechanics

-Earning in USD: Revenue from international clients is denominated in USD.
-This revenue holds its purchasing power relative to the global economy, regardless of what happens to the Lira.
+Earning in USD: Revenue from international clients holds its purchasing power regardless of what happens to the Lira.

-Converting minimum to TRY: Turkish domestic expenses — rent, utilities, local staff, food, transportation, tax payments — are denominated in TRY.
-The founder converts only what is needed for these expenses, when it is needed.
+Converting the minimum to TRY: Rent, utilities, local staff, food, tax payments — all denominated in TRY.
+Convert only what you need, when you need it.

-Tax bracket interaction: Because Turkish tax brackets are denominated in TRY, and because the Lira depreciates against the USD, the same USD income pushes the founder into higher TRY brackets over time.
-A founder earning $100,000/year pays more Turkish tax (in real USD terms) each year even if their dollar income is unchanged — because the TRY equivalent grows as the Lira weakens.
-This is a structural cost that no treaty provision addresses.
+The tax bracket trap: Turkish brackets are in TRY, but the Lira keeps falling against USD.
+A founder earning $100,000/year pays more Turkish tax in real dollar terms each year even with flat dollar income, because the TRY equivalent grows as the Lira weakens.
+No treaty provision addresses this.
+It is a structural cost of earning in a hard currency while living in a depreciating one.

 What This Means in Practice

-• Quarterly provisional tax payments (geçici vergi) are made in TRY from the Turkish bank account
+• Quarterly provisional tax paid in TRY from the Turkish bank account

-• Annual income tax settled in March on the full $96,000 annual income, converted to TRY
+• Annual tax settled in March on the full $96,000, converted to TRY

-The key structural point: the founder's real wealth is denominated in USD.
-Turkish tax obligations are a cost denominated in TRY that is paid from a portion of USD earnings.
-The longer the founder can hold USD before converting, the more purchasing power is preserved — though tax obligations create a floor on conversion timing.
+The real wealth is in dollars.
+Turkish tax is a TRY-denominated cost paid from USD earnings.
+The longer you hold USD before converting, the more purchasing power you preserve.
+Tax obligations set the floor on how much you must convert and when.

-Turkish founders face a structural choice between a domestic Turkish company and a US LLC.
-The decision depends on client location, revenue currency, and long-term plans.
+Turkish founders face a structural choice between a domestic company and a US LLC.
+The right answer depends on where your clients are, what currency they pay in, and where you are headed.

 Key characteristics:

-• Subject to Turkish commercial code governance requirements (board of directors, annual general meetings, independent auditor for companies exceeding size thresholds)
+• Full commercial code governance (board of directors, annual meetings, independent auditor above size thresholds)

-• All revenue denominated in TRY by default (though foreign currency invoicing is permitted for international transactions)
+• Revenue in TRY by default, though foreign currency invoicing is allowed for international transactions

 US LLC (Single-Member, Disregarded)

-A US single-member LLC formed in Wyoming or Delaware, operated from Turkey, with no US PE.
+A single-member LLC formed in Wyoming or Delaware, operated from Turkey, with no US PE.

 Key characteristics:

-• No US federal income tax on the LLC's income (flows through to the individual, who is not a US person)
+• 0% US federal income tax (flows through to a non-US individual)

-• No US state income tax (Wyoming) or only franchise tax (Delaware, $300/year)
+• No state income tax (Wyoming) or just a $300/year franchise tax (Delaware)

 Comparison Table